73rhodes/dclassify/README.md

 If the applyInverse optimization is used, dclassify will calculate probabilities based on the present tokens as usual, but will also calculate a probability-of-absence for missing tokens.
-This is unconventional, but produces better results in testing.
-It works best for classifying ojects based on a limited set of characteristics, rather than for example the whole English vocabulary.
+This is unconventional but produces better results particularly when working with smaller vocabularies.
+Its especially well-suited for classifying items based on a limited set of characteristics.

 Usage
 -----